truenas/documentation/content/References/_index.md

 weight: 50
 ---

-The TrueNAS Reference section includes additional information on various topics helpful for a TrueNAS user.
+The TrueNAS **References** section includes additional information on various topics helpful for a TrueNAS user.

 If you are searching for additional information on a topic and are unable to find it, [let us know](https://jira.ixsystems.com/projects/DOCS/issues/).